linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 ## Upgrade notice: stable-2.11.0

-The upgrade procedure for `stable-2.11.0` is the same as before.
-The new version comes with fixes, improvements and new features, most notably support for inbound policies.
 When upgrading, it is worth noting that the control plane has been changed to have a smaller footprint.
 The `controller` pod has been removed; consequently, all configuration options that previously applied to it are no longer valid (e.g `publicAPIResources` and all of its nested fields).

 Moreover, the destination pod will now have an additional `policy` container that runs the new policy controller.
 New healthchecks have been added to the CLI to help troubleshoot the state of Linkerd.
-If you are upgrading from Linkerd 2.10.0, 2.10.1, or 2.10.2, there are some additional breaking changes in the 2.11.0 release that may affect you.
+There are some additional breaking changes in the 2.11.0 release that may affect you.

 ### Routing breaking changes